haliphax/aethersprite/README.md

 ## 📣 Features

 - Multi-server, multi-channel capable
-- Built on [discord.py], so new commands are easy to create and integrate
+- Built on [discord.py][], so new commands are easy to create and integrate
 - Server- and channel-specific settings framework for command customization
   - Input and output filters for further customization of settings
 - Role-based authorization for commands
 - Persistence of data and scheduled events during downtime
-- [Flask]-based web application for web hooks, pages, file storage, etc.
+- [FastAPI][]-based web application for web hooks, pages, file storage, etc.
 - Deal with friendly role and channel names in commands, but store reliable IDs for permanence
-- [TOML] configuration file for immutable settings
+- [TOML][] configuration file for immutable settings
-- Able to import external command modules as [extension packs]
+- Able to import external command modules as [extension packs][]

 [Back to top](#aethersprite)